OCA/stock-logistics-workflow/README.rst

 .. note::

-   You must use openobject-library earlier than 2.0 with Odoo v7.
+   You must use openobject-library earlier than 2.0 with Odoo.
    The version 2.0 of openobject-library only implements the Net-RPC protocol, which was removed from v7.

 To test the module, some demo scenarii are available in the `demo` directory of the module.